 Krashen, Stephen D. &Terrell, Tracy.
 (1983).
 The Natural Approach: Language Acquisition in the Classroom.
 Oxford, England: Pergamon.

 Who Gets To Share?

-Selecting individuals to share during Share Time can be exciting.
+Selecting individuals to share during share time can be exciting.
 It’s a chance for you to shine the light on individuals who are doing well as independent readers.
-They get to be “famous” for a few minutes as they discuss their reading successes, growth and identities.
-The seeds for Share Time, though, are planted during Work Time.
-During Work Time, keep your eye out for individuals who would benefit from the opportunity to share.
-Keep in mind how the share can support your mini-lesson and extend children’s understanding of what is means to be a strong reader by being strategic with your share choices.
+They get to be “famous” for a few minutes as they discuss their reading successes, growth, and identities.
+The seeds for share time, though, are planted during work time.
+During work time, keep your eye out for individuals who would benefit from the opportunity to share.
+Keep in mind how the share can support your mini-lesson and extend children’s understanding of what it means to be a strong reader by being strategic with your share choices.

 Keep these questions in mind as you make your decisions:

 - Who is using the teaching point well?

 - Who is using a previously taught teaching point well?